Codecademy/docs/content/pytorch/concepts/tensors/terms/arange/arange.md

 - `start`: The starting value of the range, inclusive.
 Defaults to `0`.
 - `end`: The ending value of the range, exclusive.
 This parameter is required.
 - `step`: The difference between each consecutive value in the range.
-Default value is `1`.
+The default value is `1`.
 - `out`: A tensor in which to store the output.
 If `None`, a new tensor is created.
-Default value is `None`.
+The default value is `None`.
 - `dtype`: The desired data type of the output tensor (`torch.dtype`).
 If `None`, the data type will be inferred from other input arguments.
-Default value is `None`.
+The default value is `None`.
 - `layout`: The desired layout of the output tensor.
 Default: `torch.strided`.
 - `device`: The device on which the tensor will be allocated (`torch.device`).
 Default: `None`.
-- requires_grad: A boolean indicating whether autograd should track operations on the output tensor.
+- `requires_grad`: A boolean indicating whether autograd should track operations on the output tensor.
 Default: `False`.

 ## Example